Seasonal Allergies: What You Should Know

-To better understand seasonal allergies or seasonal allergies symptoms, one needs to know what allergies are.
+To better understand seasonal allergies or allergies symptoms, one needs to know what allergies are.
 Allergies occur when the body mistakes certain substances (known as allergens) as a threat.
 When the immune system detects the allergen, it releases histamines which induce the physical symptoms of allergies.
-Seasonal allergies are allergies which occur periodically according to the season.
+Seasonal allergies are allergies that occur periodically according to the season.

 What causes seasonal allergies?

-Allergens of seasonal allergies symptoms differ depending on the allergy season.
+Allergens of allergies symptoms differ depending on the allergy season.
 During the spring the common culprit is tree pollen.
 Grass commonly causes seasonal allergies in the summertime, whereas allergic reactions to ragweed are commonplace from late summer to the end of fall.
 Year-round allergies are most commonly caused by dust and mold.

 What are the symptoms of these allergies?

 The symptoms of seasonal allergies are similar to the symptoms of year-round allergies.
 The most common symptoms include itchy palate, itchy throat, sinus congestion, runny nose, and sneezing.
 What can I take for seasonal allergies?
 Sufferers of year-round allergies usually take allergy medication on a regular basis throughout the year.

 Why do people have these allergies?

 Although the direct cause of allergies remains unknown, genetics are suspected to indirectly cause allergies.
 Specific allergies are not inherited, however, the tendency of developing an allergy increases if one’s parent(s) has allergies.